AhmadIkram1/AutoSetup_Wordpress_Linux/README.md

 ```
 chmod a+x AutoSetupWordpress.sh
 ```
-This can only be executed if your are root user.
+This can only be executed if you are root user.
 You can be root by using this command
 ```
 sudo su
 ```